Retreat of glaciers since 1850: Water supply

 The continued retreat of glaciers will have a number of different quantitative effects.
 In areas that are heavily dependent on water runoff from glaciers that melt during the warmer summer months, a continuation of the current retreat will eventually deplete the glacial ice and substantially reduce or eliminate runoff.
 A reduction in runoff will affect the ability to irrigate crops and will reduce summer stream flows necessary to keep dams and reservoirs replenished.
 This situation is particularly acute for irrigation in South America, where numerous artificial lakes are filled almost exclusively by glacial melt.
 Central Asian countries have also been historically dependent on the seasonal glacier melt water for irrigation and drinking supplies.
 In Norway, the Alps, and the Pacific Northwest of North America, glacier runoff is important for hydropower.

+In the Himalayas, retreating glaciers could reduce summer water flows by up to two thirds.
+In the Ganges area, this would cause a water shortage for 500 million people.
+In the Hindu Kush Himalaya area, around 1.4 billion people are dependent on the five main rivers of the Himalaya mountains.
+Although the impact will vary from place to place, the amount of meltwater is likely to increase at first as glaciers retreat.
+Then it will gradually decrease because of the fall in glacier mass.

 Ecosystems

 Many species of freshwater and saltwater plants and animals are dependent on glacier-fed waters to ensure the cold water habitat to which they have adapted.
 Some species of freshwater fish need cold water to survive and to reproduce, and this is especially true with salmon and cutthroat trout.
 Reduced glacial runoff can lead to insufficient stream flow to allow these species to thrive.
 Alterations to the ocean currents, due to increased freshwater inputs from glacier melt, and the potential alterations to thermohaline circulation of the oceans, may affect existing fisheries upon which humans depend as well.